illfaku/korro/README.md

         default = {

-            // Optional URL to send requests to. url = "http://127.0.0.1:8080"
+            // URL to send requests to.
+            // Unspecified by default.
+            url = "http://127.0.0.1:8080"

             // Number of workers to process outgoing messages.